Keith White (politician)

-Keith White is a Canadian politician from the Liberal Party of Newfoundland and Labrador.
-In the 2025 Newfoundland and Labrador general election he was elected to the Newfoundland and Labrador House of Assembly in St. John's West.
+Keith Simon White is a Canadian politician from Newfoundland and Labrador.
+A member of the Liberal party, White was elected during the 2025 Newfoundland and Labrador general election in St. John's West.

 White is the president of the St. John's chapter of BGC Canada and Vice President and captain of the course of the Royal St. John's Regatta, as well as a recipient of the King Charles III Coronation Medal.
 He also ran in the 2024 Berlin Marathon and the 2025 Chicago Marathon.
 White is openly gay.

 Since the Liberals lost the election, White entered the House of Assembly in opposition.
 He is the opposition critic for the ministries of Government Services, Labour, Workplace NL, and the Office of the Chief Information Officer.